Gerardss95/ur-size-frontend/README.md

 **Logout** - As a user I want to be able to log out from the webpage so that I can make sure no one will access my account

-**Events list** - As a user I want to see all the events available so that I can choose which ones I want to attend
+**Shoes list** - As a user I want to see all the events available so that I can choose which ones I want to attend

-**Events create** - As a user I want to create an event so that I can invite others to attend
+**Add shoes** - As a user I want to add shoes

-**Events detail** - As a user I want to see the event details and attendee list of one event so that I can decide if I want to attend
+**Shoes comparator** - As a user I want to compare the shoe sizes on different shoes

-**Attend event** - As a user I want to be able to attend to event so that the organizers can count me in
+**Write comments** - As a user I want to be able to write comments

 ## Backlog